 There are many types of finishes you can get when buying or updating a kitchen – wooden, laminate, spray-painted and hand-painted kitchens.
-We’ve been hand-painting kitchens since 1991, so in this blog we want to answer two questions we get asked by our clients –
+We’ve been hand-painting kitchens since 1991 and get asked about finishes by our clients.
+In this blog we want to answer the two most frequent questions we get asked by our clients.

 • Why get a hand-painted kitchen?

 First, a quick story!
 I overheard two women talking in the paint shop about how expensive hand-painted kitchens can be, and one woman said to the other “You pay for the brush marks”.
-Well, as an expert kitchen painter this made me laugh, but it could not be further from the truth.
+As an expert kitchen painter this made me laugh, but it could not be further from the truth.
 A properly hand-painted kitchen should have very few and fine brush strokes, if any!
-It is where the kitchen units have several coats applied, each by hand, and with every coat you get a certain depth.
-This depth can only be achieved by thinly applying paint layer after layer, which creates a certain visual warmth that can only be obtained by this process.
+It is where the kitchen cabinets have several coats applied.
+Each coat is applied by hand and with every coat you get a certain depth.
+This depth can only be achieved by thinly applying paint layer after layer.
+It creates a certain visual warmth that can only be obtained by this process.

 As mentioned above, a hand-painted kitchen is when each kitchen cabinet and door is hand-painted.
 There are other options when it comes to re-painting a kitchen.
 For instance, you can spray paint kitchen units.
 The difference is that when a kitchen is spray-painted, you look at the kitchen and see just that, a spray-finished kitchen.
-Whilst spray painted kitchens have their merits, when you put a hand-painted kitchen unit next to a spray painted kitchen unit, there is no comparison.
+Whilst spray-painted kitchens have their merits, there is no comparison when you put a hand-painted kitchen cabinet next to a spray-painted kitchen one.

 • It can give an older kitchen a new lease of life.

 • You can customise a kitchen to your specific tastes by hand-painting it.